fr0gs/hugo-esteban-blog/site/content/posts/how-to-choose-your-next-tech-side-project.md

 However, it is not uncommon for a developer to slide from one to another.
 Let's take a few examples:

 * You are a frontend developer working in a web application, you realize there are many security holes in the code & architecture and you decide to fix them.
-You become increasingly interested in multiple ways attackers can take advantage of a web application and therefore you start to know it's correspondent security measures (*XSS*, *SQL injection*, *RFI*, *LFI*, etc.. vs. *CSP*, *CORS*, *Character filtering*, etc..).
+You become increasingly interested in multiple ways attackers can take advantagse of a web application and therefore you start to know it's correspondent security measures (*XSS*, *SQL injection*, *RFI*, *LFI*, etc.. vs. *CSP*, *CORS*, *Character filtering*, etc..).
 After some joyful playing you decide you find more enjoyment and purpose in web security and want to jump to a **Security Consultant/Architect** position.
 * You are a backend developer and your next task is to find out why the DB queries are so slow.
 You start to enjoy data modeling and database administration and start to research alternative databases: *NoSQL*, *GraphQL*, *Triplestores*, etc.. and decide you want to move into a **DBA** role.
 * You are a developer who is bored of waiting so much for the CD/CI cycle and decide to create your own set of scripts and try to tweak Travis, Jenkins or whatever your organization has running.
 You realize you love scripting and DevOps and want to jump into a role to do that.